AlexRamey/cs4501-site/README.md

 	- **GET**: Returns the Product with Id equal to :productId

 - `/isa_experience/api/v1/userprofile/:userId/`
-	- **GET**: Returns the Profile for the User with Id equal to :userId
+	- **GET**: Returns the Profile for the User with Id equal to :userId.
+In addition to the user's details, the profile includes a list called 'sold' with all of the orders where this user was the seller, a list called 'purchased' with all of the orders where this user was the buyer, and a list called 'selling' with all of the products which this user is currently selling.

 ## Response Format:
 ### hotitems Success Sample Response: